 "Growth in private 5G and enterprise networks"

-The Radio Access Network (RAN) Market Market presents opportunities in private 5G for enterprises.
+The Radio Access Network (RAN) Market presents opportunities in private 5G for enterprises.
 More than 19,000 private RAN deployments were operational by 2024, supporting smart factories, ports, and logistics hubs.
 Manufacturing facilities account for 44% of enterprise RAN deployments, followed by logistics at 28% and healthcare at 12%.
 Private 5G supports ultra-reliable low latency communications (URLLC), critical for industrial IoT adoption.
 Germany alone has issued 250 spectrum licenses for private RAN use.
 This trend offers sustained opportunities for equipment vendors and operators targeting enterprise verticals.

 CHALLENGE